earthrise-media/smoke-test/README.md

 - PORT: where to listen
 - LOG_LEVEL: how verbose to log (default INFO)
-- JSON_LOG: whether to use structured logging (Zap) or console logging (default false)
-- VERBOSE: how much info to spit out
 - REPO_ROOT: where to look for service URL files.
 This doesn't need to be a git repo, just anywhere that will resolve the following pattern: `$REPO_ROOT+/+$SERVICE+".csv"`
-- SLACK_WEBHOOK_URL: where to send start/end notifications
+- SLACK_CHANNEL: where to send start/end notifications
+- SLACK_TOKEN: slack oauth token (starts with `xoxb`)